Notstevee/Parallel-Computing-CS419-./asst1/README.md

   performance that exceeds the sequential version of the code by over 32 times!
   How did you determine how many tasks to create?
 Why does the number you chose work best?

+> We have achieved a 64.14x times speedup by splitting into 32 tasks (by trying powers of 2 up to 32 and factors of no. of rows), and observe splitting into 32 tasks has approximately the best performance.
+This number works the best as we balance the number of tasks (which optimizes speed by grouping compact regions (of similar execution flow)), and the overhead of creating these tasks.

 3.  _Extra Credit: (2 points)_ What are differences between the thread
   abstraction (used in Program 1) and the ISPC task abstraction?
 There are some obvious differences in semantics between the (create/join